Users in China need to take a few steps to circumvent the Great Firewall and connect to the Tor network.

 There are three options to unblock Tor in China:

 - Snowflake: uses ephemeral proxies to connect to the Tor network.

-You can select Snowflake from Tor Browser's built-in bridge dropdown.
+You can select Snowflake from Tor Browser's built-in bridge menu.

-It's important to note that bridges distributed by BridgeDB (HTTPS, email), and built-in obfs4 bridges bundled in Tor Browser most likely won't work.
+Remember that bridges distributed by BridgeDB, and built-in obfs4 bridges bundled in Tor Browser most likely won't work.

-- meek-azure: it looks like you are browsing a Microsoft website instead of using Tor.
+- meek-azure: makes it look like you are browsing a Microsoft website instead of using Tor.

 However, because it has a bandwidth limitation, this option will be quite slow.

 You can select meek-azure from Tor Browser's built-in bridges dropdown.

 If one of these options above is not working, check your Tor logs and try another option.